 Support Tips for Pounding the Pavement

-FINISH the First Draft- I spent so much time trying to revise what I had already written, it took me much longer than it should have to get through my first draft.
+FINISH the First Draft- On my first book, I spent so much time revising what I had already written, it took me much longer than it should have to get through my first draft.
 There is something to be said for the momentum gained by pushing through until you can write: THE END.

 Be Consistent, Establish a Writing Routine- When you’re writing consistently, every part of writing becomes easier.